justvinny/passvolt/README.md

 Current Features:

 * Login page so only you can access the data.
 Input fields characters are also hidden to protect your account from prying eyes. :)
+* Binded enter to Login button when highlighted with tab key.
 * Input validation for entry fields.
 Also, if new user, automatically creates account based on first input.
 * Main menu/navigation that is located on the left part of the screen.
 * Create new platform accounts that will be stored in the dbm file.